 The global population is not just growing in size, it’s getting richer.
 The Brookings Institution estimates that 140 million people are joining the middle classes annually.

-To support this level of growth, we will need to build the equivalent of 937 Dubais between now and the end of the century.
-That’s approximately a new city the size of Dubai every month for the next 80 years.
+To support this level of growth, enough urban infrastructure will need to be built to accommodate a population equivalent to that of New York City every eleven weeks between now and the end of the century.

 This will put unmanageable pressure on already strained mineral resources